MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 # Overview of cloud update in the Microsoft 365 Apps admin center

 Cloud update provides a modern update management solution for Microsoft 365 Apps.
 Use cloud update to address common servicing needs with features such as custom rollout waves, exclusion windows, pause, and rollback.
-It works for organizations of any size, handling compatibility concerns for larger environments, while offering simpler controls for smaller businesses.
-In addition, cloud update makes [Copilot readiness](../updates/change-channel-for-copilot.md) easier with the ability to move devices to a compatible update channel and maintain monthly updates with minimal administrative effort.
+It works for organizations of any size, handling compatibility concerns for larger environments while offering simpler controls for smaller businesses.
+In addition, cloud update makes [Copilot readiness](../updates/change-channel-for-copilot.md) easier by maintaining monthly updates with minimal administrative effort.

+## Getting started with cloud update

+Cloud update is the recommended tool for servicing Microsoft 365 Apps.
+Use the following resources to prepare, enable, configure, and monitor cloud update for your organization.

+1. Review the [requirements for using cloud update](#requirements) to ensure your environment is ready.
+2. Review how [cloud update works with other management tools](#compatibility-with-other-management-tools) and verify that you don't have any conflicts.
+3. Review how cloud update uses [channel to profile mapping](#channel-to-profile-mapping) for identifying eligible devices and onboarding them for update management.
+4. Learn more about the [controls](#profile-controls) and [settings](#tenant-settings) available with cloud update.
+5. Follow the guide to [enable and configure cloud update](../best-practices/adopting-cloud-update.md).
+6. Refer to the [troubleshooting](#troubleshooting) section for more advanced topics.

 ## Requirements